-Undesirable : Problem described as the absence of a desired solution Preferable : Accurate statements/ Problem as negative state of circumstances, people or things 'There is no transportation for students with disabilities.'
-'The fleet of vehicles used for school transport is inadequate to the needs of students with disabilities.'
+Undesirable : Problem described as the absence of a desired solution Preferable : Accurate statements/ Problem as neg- ative state of circumstances, people or things 'There is no transportation for students with disabilities.'
 (Is the number of adapted vehxicles insufficient or has the fleet never been adapted to the needs of students with disabilities?)
+'The fleet of vehicles used for school transport is inadequate to the needs of students with disabil- ities.'
 (This statement makes it clear that the problem is the inadequacy of the vehicles in the fleet.)
 'Lack of teachers to provide specialized educa- tional services.'
 (Is the problem lack of money for hiring teachers, insufficient teacher skills or poor quality teacher training?
-Who is responsible for the problem: the organization developing teacher admission exams/hiring or those organizations responsible for teacher training?)
+Who is responsible for the problem: the organization developing teacher admission exams/ hiring or those organizations responsible for teach- er training?)
 'Teachers with inadequate training in specialized educational services.'
 'There is no pest management.'
 (Pest management is one of the possible solutions for the problem.)
-'Agricultural production is being attacked by (specified) pests.'
-Vague statements .
-Vague statements of the probler to the solution tree. ns hamper the identification of measurable solutions Undesirable: Profesable:
+Vague statements.
+Vague statements of the problem 'Agricultural production is being attacked by (specified) pests.' ns hamper the identification of measurable solutions to the solution tree.
+Undesirable: Preferable: